-Similar to not emptying regularly, not emptying completely causes bacteria to stay and multiple in your bladder.
+Similar to not emptying regularly, not emptying completely causes bacteria to stay and multiply in your bladder.
 For adults, they can push the catheter 2 inches in after urine starts draining, and wait till all urine drains out.
 Proceed to pull out slowly, and if more urine drains out, hold the catheter till urine has emptied.

 5. Don’t forget to hydrate

 Drinking too little fluids can increase your risk of UTIs since you’re not frequently flushing bacteria out of your bladder.
-The recommended fluid intake is about 2.7 liters per day for women, and 3.7 liters per day for men.
+The recommended fluid intake is about 2.7 liters per day for women and 3.7 liters per day for men.
 If you often forget to drink water, here are some tips to drink more water.